rmcn15/veogv/docs/index.markdown

-OGV and veOGV are the governance and staked governance tokens for [Origin Dollar (OUSD)](https://ousd.com) which is a leading DeFi protocol on the Etherum blockchain.
+OGV and veOGV are the governance and staked governance tokens for [Origin Dollar (OUSD)](https://ousd.com), respectively.
+Origin Dollar is a leading DeFi protocol for earning stablecoin yield on the Etherum blockchain.
 Refer to the [OUSD docs](https://docs.ousd.com/governance/ogv-staking) for more details on  how the OUSD protocol uses OGV and veOGV.

 # Characteristics

 [Curve Finance](https://curve.fi) pioneered the concept of vote-escrowed token when they released their [veCRV implementation](https://github.com/curvefi/curve-dao-contracts/blob/1086fe318b705d7d7b47f141c2aee33663c32d14/contracts/VotingEscrow.vy).

 veOGV's innovation resides in using an exponential decay as opposed to the linear decay used by veCRV.
-This allows us to significantly reduce the complexity of the smart contract logic (veOGV is 175 loc), unlocks functionality such as vote delegation and minimizes gas consumption.
+This allows us to significantly reduce the complexity of the smart contract logic (veOGV is 175 loc), unlocks functionality such as vote delegation, and minimizes gas consumption.

 Here are the key characteristics of veOGV:
  - ERC20